PauBelda/OptimalPolicy/README.md

 # OptimalPolicy
-Solutions for the Problem Sets of the Optimal Policy & Expectations course.
-Teacher: Albert Marcet - IDEA-UAB-BGSE
+Solutions for Problem Sets of the Optimal Policy & Expectations course.
+Professor: Albert Marcet - IDEA-UAB-BGSE